 How to choose between a thesis and a non-thesis nursing degree program in Georgia?

-Non-thesis programs typically emphasize practical skills and clinical application, appealing to nurses aiming for leadership or administrative roles.
-These programs often require additional coursework or a capstone project instead of a full thesis.
+Non-thesis programs focus on practical skills and clinical knowledge, often appealing to working nurses aiming for advanced practice or management positions.
+These programs may include additional coursework or projects instead of a research thesis.

 What options do students based in Georgia have for studying nursing abroad?